vinchona/zohoxide-crm/README.md

 # zohoxide-crm

-Library to help interact with v2 of the Zoho CRM API.
+Library (based on https://github.com/rideron89/zoho-crm) to help interact with v2 of the Zoho CRM API.

 ## Description & Examples